quii/go-specs-greet/README.md

 - [GOOS](http://www.growing-object-oriented-software.com) - Nat Pryce & Steve Freeman

-Finally, [Riya](https://twitter.com/dattaniriya) and I spoke about this topic in the context of BDD with our talk [Acceptance tests, BDD and Go](https://www.youtube.com/watch?v=ZMWJCk_0WrY).
+Finally, [Riya](https://twitter.com/dattaniriya) and I spoke about this topic in the context of BDD in our talk [Acceptance tests, BDD and Go](https://www.youtube.com/watch?v=ZMWJCk_0WrY).

 ## Anatomy of bad acceptance tests